mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 inl len = match s with {len} => len | _ => $"len(!a)" : dim
 ```

-This is just the length of array in elements.
+This is just the length of the array in elements.

 ```sl
 inl nbytes = len * conv `dim (sizeof `t)
 ```

-This is the number of bytes. `sizeof` return an i32 literal, so it has to be converted to the arrays native dimension.
+This is the number of bytes. `sizeof` returns an i32 literal, so it has to be converted to the array's native dimension.

 ```sl
 upmem_kernel_array `dim `t {offset len}
 ```

-The `dpu_arrays` function is not reponsible for transfering the contents of the arrays to the DPU.
-Rather it just modifies the structure of the input into the one that can be transfered across language boundaries.
-That mean, converting them into primitives as well as pointer to them.
-If you think about it, pointer are just unsigned ints anyway, that is what makes them transferable across language and platform boundaries.
+The `dpu_arrays` function is not responsible for transferring the contents of the arrays to the DPU.
+Rather it just modifies the structure of the input into the one that can be transferred across language boundaries.
+That means, converting them into primitives as well as pointer to them.
+If you think about it, pointers are just unsigned ints anyway, that is what makes them transferable across language and platform boundaries.

-All other datatypes, even those such as bools, differ from language to language.
-One language might have 4 byte floats, another 1 byte.
+All other data types, even those such as booleans, differ from language to language.
+One language might have 4 byte bools, another 1 byte.
 So they are out as well.

 ```sl
 {s with offset#=fun o => roundup (o + nbytes) 8u32; arrays#=fun ar => {ar with $k={var=a; offset}}}
 ```

-The MRAM arrays have to be 8 byte aligned, so after adding the nbytes to the original offset, I round them up to 8.
+The MRAM arrays have to be 8 byte aligned, so after adding the `nbytes` to the original offset, I round them up to 8.

 ```sl
 inl roundup a b = (a + (b - 1u32)) / b * b